Frequently Asked Questions

 Please note that this is mainly a cash festival, so please bring cash with you.
 We will have some contactless card machines on some stalls but not throughout the whole festival.
 The external businesses in the village have the facilities to accept card payments.

-There will be a cash withdrawal service available over the counter during opening times at the Village Shop on all three days of the festival.
+There is typically a cash withdrawal service available over the counter during opening times at the Village Shop during the festival.
 Additionally the nearest ATM cashpoints are in Markyate and Redbourn.
 There is no ATM cash machine in the village.

 Is there Food/Drinks Available?